Who Needs the Counseling Here?

 By the time the counseling session was over, the mother had relented a little.
 She finally agreed not to press for an abortion.

 Through more counseling, the mother finally gave her consent to the marriage which took place last June.
 By mid-July, the mother had accepted the marriage.

 When contacted recently, Jennifer told us that they are all “very happy” and looking forward to the birth of their child (and grandchild) just in time for Christmas.

-We have been amazed at the way in which the Lord has blessed our volunteer counselors with wisdom and insight.
+We have been amazed at the way in which the Lord has blessed our volunteer advocates with wisdom and insight.
 So often he has given them just the right words.
 We know he hears our prayers and answers them.
-That’s why we ask you each day to pray for the counselors and their work.
+That’s why we ask you each day to pray for the advocates and their work.

 April 20, 2018